Portfolio

 Catalyze Seattle: groundbreaking research on gender in startups

 Catalyze Seattle is the first study on gender in Seattle startups.
-I conceptualized, designed, and led this groundbreaking study, with the collaboration of Ruchika Tulshyan, gender equity expert and author of The Diversity Advantage: Fixing Gender Inequality in the Workplace
+I conceptualized, designed, and led this groundbreaking study, with the collaboration of Ruchika T. Malhotra, gender equity expert and author of The Diversity Advantage: Fixing Gender Inequality in the Workplace

 The challenge: Discover the “behind-the-scenes” experiences of Seattle startups, with a gender and racial equity lens, in order to unveil how to create more equitable local businesses from inception.